healthy Indian festival foodhealthy Indian festival food

 Karanji

-1. Gujiya (Spring): This melt-in-your-mouth sweet from North India is a staple during Holi.
-Gujiya is mostly similat to Maharashtrian Karanji.
-It is made with a flaky pastry shell filled with a mixture of nuts and dried fruits, gujiya is not just a decadent treat.
-The filling is often packed with protein, fiber, and healthy fats from ingredients like almonds, pistachios, and cashews.
-These nuts are also rich in vitamins and minerals like magnesium, copper, and manganese, making gujiya a surprisingly nutritious indulgence.
+19. Gujiya (Spring): This mouth melting sweet from North India is a staple food during Holi festival.
+Gujiya is mostly similar to Maharashtrian Karanji.
+It is made with a flaky pastry shell is filled with a mixture of nuts and dry fruits, as gujiya is not just a sweat but is a healthy treat.
+The filling is often packed with protein, fiber and healthy fats from ingredients such as almonds, pistachios and cashews.
+These healthy nuts are rich in vitamins and minerals including magnesium, copper, and manganese which makes gujiya a nutritious trust.

 Gujiya